 - Exposure to light that is too bright and which causes damage.

-- Injuries caused by slips, trips, and falls or road traffic accidents.
+- Injuries caused by slips, trips, and falls or a road traffic accident.

 - Penetrating eye injuries.